-Ultimately you have control over how you present offers on your website and through social channels.
-Exclusive offerings are a big attraction for visitors whether you’re a small business or an e-commerce site so it’s good to develop marketing and promotional material and then shout about it to your fans.
+Ultimately, you control how you present offers on your website and through social channels.
+Exclusive offerings are a big attraction for visitors, whether you’re a small business or an e-commerce site.
+Hence, it’s good to develop marketing and promotional material and then shout about it to your fans.

-On Facebook you do need to strike a balance between self-promotion and valuable content otherwise you may end up spamming your fans making them reach for the dreaded ‘unlike’ button.
+On Facebook, you need to strike a balance between self-promotion and valuable content; otherwise, you may end up spamming your fans, making them reach for the dreaded ‘unlike’ button.